Abortion and Planned Parenthood

 Similarly, when I read stories of abortion on social media on pages like Joro Olumofin's own, it follows that same pattern.
 If in a story, a man asks or forces a woman to abort a child, the excuse is that "she is a hoe" or "he is not ready."
 And in a situation whereby she gives him trouble and wants to keep the child, she is suddenly "a gold digger who wants child support money."
 Where is the man made responsible in this matter?
 No where...
 He will hardly be insulted for having sex when he knew he wasn't ready, he won't be called names like slut, murderer etc. If he is married and the pregnancy is with the side chick, he will be advised on how to shut her down to "save his marriage."

-It is funny to me that planned parenthood for women questions their morality and self worth compared to planned parenthood for men.
+It is funny to me that planned parenthood for women questions their morality and self-worth compared to planned parenthood for men - if there is even any.
 Like a friend suggested, rather than criticize the outcome, lets evict the source.
 De-fund Viagra for men, shikenah (meaning finished/period).

 How I wish this title "planned parenthood" affected men as much as it affects women or is applied to women.
 I think that many men are just so privileged that they underestimate the process of abortion.
 If men could get pregnant too and have had abortions or access to some sort of planned parenthood, would there really be this argument.
 Of course their damn male privilege does an insurance cover over whatever it is that they can get away with.
 You are not angry at yourself for contributing to the tax that funds the death of other people through decisions largely made by men, you are not passionately angry that these men make the decisions lacking experience to carry another life within their bodies for months... yet you want to preach to me about women's abortion choices, oh please!